 In line with the new Fit for Growth strategy of the Group, Proximus was officially chosen as main commercial brand.
 On 29 September 2014, all Belgacom and Proximus solutions were grouped under the single brand and logo Proximus.
-As fundamental part of the growth strategy, this change simplifies the public perception and communicates the desire to put customers at the heart of everything Proximus does.

 On 15 April 2015, at the Annual Shareholders Meeting, the shareholders of the company voted in favour of changing the company name from Belgacom to Proximus.
 This change became effective as of 22 June 2015.
 Next to Proximus SA under Belgian Public Law, the Proximus Group encompasses the affiliates Scarlet, Tango, BICS and Telindus International.